 The first is completely stunning, an absolute must if you love spectacular scenery, a moderate walk, probably not ideal for children under 5 but great for older kids and will definitely burn off some calories.
 Park your car in the main car park in the centre of Mortehoe, very reasonable and opposite the newsagents.
 Turn left and cross the road to follow the road to the old cemetery alongside the Church and the Ship Aground pub.
 As soon as you venture down the lane towards the old cemetery, the scenery opens up and is breathtaking with a series of footpaths that cross Morte Point.
-Here, you will need to take any that head away from Woolacombe beach that you can see in the distance to the south.
+Here, you will need to head away from Woolacombe beach that you can see in the distance to the south.
 It is always worth stopping at the top of the ridge of Morte Point to take in the scenery, definitely one of the finest views in the country.

 As you go over the ridge, the footpaths tend to amalgamate to run alongside the cliff edge past Rockham Bay with a series of ups and downs along the National Trust maintained headland, the natural beauty of the sea, wildlife and fauna of this area is stunning and eventually, you will end up at Bull Point Lighthouse.
 Unless you have a family of very avid walkers, it is probably time to turn inland, take the road at the side of the lighthouse and follow it all the way to the centre of Mortehoe village, a beautiful wood lined road with views over towards Lee and Ilfracombe in the distance.
 On your return to Mortehoe, enjoy some great food in one of the three pubs and if you want to save money and grab a snack instead, the local shop and newsagents are well provisioned.